DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 **Answer:**
 I have worked in the Energy industry and Smart meter technology is becoming a standard.
 Getting the meter data can be very challenging as it is not a conventional approach.
 The Datadog API and custom integrations would allow for energy companies to monitor health and availability of smart meter technologies as well as the applications and infrastructures that support it.
 The ability to easily create timeboards would allow for a very intuitive view of the overall smart meter service from a business standpoint.
 Also, in traditional corporations, there is a increasing need to add business related metrics along with IT service metrics.
-This is another way the Datadog can add value to the line of business within and organization.
+This is another way the Datadog can add value to the line of business within an organization.